reneartois/tracker/README.md

 Visualize kalman filter.
 A click on the canvas is the true position(red), and a noise measurement is made(blue).
 A kalman filter with a constant velocity-model tries to estimate the true position utilizing both
-the noisy measurements and the internal model, shown in green.
+the noisy measurements and its internal model.
+The estimated position is shown in green.

 ## use: